modelica/newsletter/_2019-03/LetterFromTheBoard.md

 the celebration of the 100th Modelica Design Meeting was a big success: On Sept.
 30, 2019 the Jubilee Symposium *Future Directions of System Modeling and Simulation* took place with 9 invited speakers and 140 participants (more information in the [article](symposium.html)).
 On Oct.
-1-2, Modelica Association meetings for most Modelica Association Projects, including of course the 100th meeting of the Modelica langauge group, allowed an intensive exchange between the projects.
+1-2, Modelica Association meetings for most Modelica Association Projects, including of course the 100th meeting of the Modelica language group, allowed an intensive exchange between the projects.

-According to the new schedule, country-specific Modelica Association conferences will take place next year outside of Europe.
+According to the new schedule, country-specific Modelica Association conferences will take place next year outside of Europe:

-In particular the [2nd American Modelica Conference](https://www.modelica.org/events/modelica2020Americas) will be held at the University of Colorado in Boulder, U.S.A, from March 23-25, 2020.
+- The [2nd American Modelica Conference](https://www.modelica.org/events/modelica2020Americas) will be held
+at the University of Colorado in Boulder, U.S.A, from March 23-25, 2020.
 Currently, the submitted papers are reviewed.
 Note, the Early Bird registration ends on January 31, 2020.
+See also the [dedicated article](AmericanModelicaConference.html) in this newsletter.

-The previous two very successful Japanese Modelica Conferences are succeeded with the [Asian Modelica Conference](https://2020.asian.conference.modelica.org/) in Tokyo, Japan, from May 13-14, 2020.
+- The previous two very successful Japanese Modelica Conferences are succeeded with the [Asian Modelica Conference](https://2020.asian.conference.modelica.org/) in Tokyo, Japan, from May 13-14, 2020.
 The intention is to organize this conference in the following years alternatively also in Korea and China.
 The Call-for-Papers already started and you can submit proposals until January 31, 2020.
 See also the [dedicated article](Asian_Modelica_Conference.html) in this newsletter.